0

-On the first page of Bill No. 1936/25/פ appear three signatures: Hanoch Milwidsky, Tally Gotliv, Nissim Vaturi.
-The document is titled “On the National Administration for Uniting the People” and requests about 50 million shekels in annual state funding for educational and social grants.
+On the first page of Bill No. 1936/25/פ stand three signatures: Hanoch Milwidsky, Tally Gotliv, Nissim Vaturi.
+The document is called “On the National Administration for Uniting the People” and requests about 50 million shekels in annual state funding for educational and social grants.
 As The Seventh Eye wrote, the initial version also listed Yoav Kisch and Yoav Gallant alongside Milwidsky, but after their ministerial appointments they were removed for a technical reason.
-The bill’s biography cannot be read from the text alone.

 In 2015-2016, a specialized program was launched at the University of Haifa.
 The institutional architect was Gabriel Malka.
 The teaching staff included Eli Vinokur, Ronen Avigdor, Guy Itzhakov, and Milwidsky himself, then not yet a lawmaker.

 According to former students, the course operated as a closed system: study materials and ready-made answers were passed from cohort to cohort.
-Over several years, the program produced about 500 people with official Israeli diplomas, formally qualifying them for employment in state educational and social positions.
+The first cohort, which included Shimi Rein, laid the basis for later groups.
+Over several years, the program produced about 500 people with official Israeli diplomas, formally qualifying them for employment in state educational and social sectors.

 A spokesperson from the first cohort